hellosagar/android-interview-questions/README.md

 - Hardcoding dispatchers
 - Using GlobalScope

-Thanks to Philipp Lackner for making a video on this
+Thanks to Philipp Lackner for making a video on this - <a href="https://www.youtube.com/watch?v=skW4wSuXCe0">Link</a>

 ## General Questions